 DMD serves as the primary highlighting point of DLP projection which carries millions of reflective mirror, and it is designed in such a way that every pixel is a reflective mirror.
 The number of micromirrors on the DMD chip depends upon the resolution of the projector as well as mirror tilt speed.
 The overall color production in this process entirely relies on the degree of mirror tilt along with speed of the color wheel.
 Then the light jumps from the tiny mirrors and then falls on the lens.
 The process takes places in a quick process, and mirror changes its tilt quickly as soon as image changes.

 When light reaches the chip, only one color is shown at a time, but it changes quickly to another primary color.
 However, this change is so swift that the primary color quickly mixes to bring out the appropriate color which is required in the frame.
-Even though the images look vivid and bright, but specific section still flickers which is not visible to naked eye.
+Even though the images look vivid and bright, but specific section still flickers which is not visible to the naked eye.
 Although the working process is complicated, you will be amazed to hear that this technology is based on old projection technology which was used in TVs.

 Now we have to know the working process of DLP projector but do you want to know more about another popular projection technology.

-If yes, then saddle up, and we will discuss the working process of LCD projector which is used almost every brand.
+If yes, then saddle up, and we will discuss the working process of an LCD projector which is used almost every brand.
 This is an entirely a popular technology which is also used cheap projectors found on the market.

 How Do LCD Projectors Work?

-Almost everyone knows about LCD projection system which depicts its popularity in the market.
+Almost everyone knows about the LCD projection system which depicts its popularity in the market.
 LCD projectors quite cheaper than other popular projection technology, so it is available in a varied price range which includes projector under 300.
 LCD or liquid crystal display uses a simple process to project the desired image on the screen.
 It mainly uses three crucial liquid panels which are a filter, lamp, and a prism.
 Basically, the bulb throws a bright light through the prism and this prism then breaks the light into various color components.
 Then the split light passes through a panel that regulates the amount of light which will pass.
 Finally, it passes through the lens and falls on the screen.

 LCD is always known for producing excellent visual quality as it uses a polarizing filter which only accepts the light is moving on the same plane.
 Then that light get meets large arrays of dichroic mirrors, and it allows some specific colors to get reflected while others are bypassed.
 It breaks the light into green, blue and red which then again get combined through the prism.
 The working process is quite simple, and the quality of an image is determined by the number of pixels carried by the projector.